Green-Wood/parscomb/README.md

 let () = main_loop ()
 ```
-You can play with this simple calculator:
+You can play with this simple calculator `./_build/default/bin/main.exe`:
 ```
 >>> 1+2+3
 6